Finite Automata Encoding Piecewise Polynomials: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{preliminaries_section} we provide the necessary background needed to explain our construction for encoding of functions as finite automata, which we then introduce in Sections \ref{regular_hierarchical_mesh_section} and \ref{regular_hierarchical_splines_section}.
+{\it The structure of the paper.} The rest of the paper is organized as follows.
+Section \ref{preliminaries_section} contains preliminaries needed to explain the construction of encoding functions as finite automata: the subsections \ref{spline_section}, \ref{finite_automata_section} and \ref{fa-presentable_structures} provide a necessary background on the framework of hierarchical tensor product B--splines, finite automata and FA--presented structures, respectively.
+Regular hierarchical meshes and regular splines are introduced and then studied in Sections \ref{regular_hierarchical_mesh_section} and \ref{regular_hierarchical_splines_section}, respectively.
+Section \ref{conclusion_section} concludes the paper.